 Which means I'm very likely the the first person in North America to have owned a T Gauge train set, and indeed, one of the very few people in the world to own a T Gauge set at that time.
 And it remained that way for over a year, until the sets were finally re-released.
 In the meantime, I posted many images and reviews of models that no one had access to until more than a year later (which drove some modelers nuts).

 I was a pioneer in the scale, and for two reasons: one, I've always had an intense interest in small scales for as long as I've been a modeler; and two, I had a one-year-plus head start over everyone else.
-Among other things, I created a decent facsimile of a CNJ F7, built two layouts, handlaid 3mm track (including turnouts), developed several laser-cut building kits, and fabricated several detail items such as working grade crossing flashers—all to scale.
+Among other things, I created a decent facsimile of a CNJ F7, built two layouts, handlaid 3mm track (including turnouts), developed several laser-cut building kits, and scratchbuilt many detail items such as working grade crossing flashers—all to scale.
 I documented my work in a blog and later a website that also featured a database of every known T Gauge product.

 I'd also founded Talking T Gauge, which I hosted myself until a member in the UK became totally unhinged because I wouldn't ban a somewhat annoying teenager from the message board.
 He left the board in a huff, but because I wouldn't remove his posts, this utter lunatic began harassing me relentlessly, accusing me of being a Nazi among other vile, evil things, and even threatened to pay to have my website hacked!

 Compounding the mystery of my adventures in T Gauge, several years later I suffered a catastrophic computer failure, which destroyed many files (and my backup drive was lost in a move to a new home).
 Karma, I guess.
 Recently I've discovered several of my first images of T Gauge online, and so now they're preserved here.
 I've also dusted off a set of track plans, as well as some old product drawings.